stoianmihail/XY-sorting/README.md

 Milestones:
 1) Try different variants of the approximation of CDF by using only n spline knots, i.e, sqrt(size(X + Y)).
 2) Decide to keep only the artificial method - take all the sums of type X[index] + Y[index] as support points for CDF.
 3) Try to supress the duplicates in the CDF of X + Y, by using a hash-table.
 In this way, we obtain the final order faster and in a more comfortable way.
+4) Because the spline itself has approximation errors, we can regard the estimation as a hash function.
+By creating a hash table based on that, it only remains to sort the estimated order with insertion sort.
+5) Even though the preprocessing of the CDF approximation runs very slow, the step has a theoretical O(N ^ 2) complexity. because of that, we only take into account the execution times of sorting the estimated CDF.

+Within the benchmark, we compare the execution times for getting the CDF of X + Y, by providing a preprocessing of a hash table (sum, count in X + Y), which is visible to all competitors.